dibakarray/Classwork/CodeBook.md

 Note: features are normalized and bounded within [-1,1].

 The resulting variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ.

+*Activities*
+Following 6 Activites are available in the
+1 WALKING

+2 WALKING_UPSTAIRS

+3 WALKING_DOWNSTAIRS

+4 SITTING

+5 STANDING

+6 LAYING

+Each activity is self explanatory.